 Treasury secretary vows to rally world powers to push for China reforms, but urges caution over straining US-China ties.

-On Wednesday, Wen said that the exchange rate was not to blame for the huge US trade deficit with China, and he called for “large-scale” trade co-operation with the US.
+Wen Jiabao said on Wednesday during a visit to New York that the exchange rate is not to be blamed for the huge US trade deficit, and he called for “large-scale” trade co-operation with the US.

 “If the renminbi appreciates by 20 to 40 per cent according to the requests of the US government … there will be major turbulence in the Chinese society”

 He said that the “structure of Sino-US investment and trade” was to blame for the massive US trade deficit, not the value of the Chinese currency.

 Wen’s remarks came two days ahead of a key US congressional panel vote to push for sanctions against China for allegedly manipulating its currency and distorting trade.

 The US has been toughening its rhetoric over China’s currency handling in recent weeks.

 Earlier this week Barack Obama, the US president, said that the yuan “is valued lower than market conditions would say it should be”.